montzkie18/react-localoader/README.md

-# react-i18n-webpack
+# React Localization Loader

-Localize your whole React project during Webpack builds
+Automatically localize all texts in your React project during Webpack builds.